moxie-protocol/moxie-agent-skills/packages/plugin-senpi-token-details/README.md

 # @senpi-ai/plugin-senpi-token-details

-A Skill for Moxie AI Agent that enables fetching of base token details.
+A Skill for Senpi AI Agent that enables fetching of base token details.

 ## Description

-This Skill provides real-time token details fetching capabilities for the Moxie AI Agent.
+This Skill provides real-time token details fetching capabilities for the Senpi AI Agent.

 ## Installation